 The short version

-Every serious CRE broker uses both.
-LoopNet for marketing the listing to the broad CRE audience; SCAYLED for reaching the specific operators in the listing's immediate geography who are most likely to sign.
+I use both.
+LoopNet for marketing the listing to the broad CRE audience.
+SCAYLED for reaching the specific operators in the listing's immediate geography who are most likely to sign.
+The deals I have closed fastest always came from outbound, not inbound.

 The marketplace vs prospecting distinction